asterd-og/Askour/README.md

 @n = 10   --number\
 @b = @a   --a var inside of a var\
 input "Your name> " @name --a var named name, that will have the innput answer\
+if 1 == 1 then
+  print "Hello world"
+endif
+if 2 == 1 then
+  print "Math is wrong..."
+endif
 print @name --print name

 ---------------------------------------------